Dustin Guy Defa

 Dustin Guy Defa is an American independent filmmaker and actor.
 He is best known for directing the feature films Bad Fever and Person to Person and writing the screenplay for The Mountain.

-Early Life
+Early life

 Dustin Guy Defa was born in Salt Lake City, Utah in 1978.

 Career

 Defa wrote and directed his first feature film Bad Fever in 2011.
-It starred Kentucker Audley and Eleonore Hendricks and focused on the story of a socially inept wannabe stand up comic who becomes infatuated with a drifter he meets outside of a gas station.
-The film premiered at South by Southwest to positive reviews, commending the film's paired down naturalism and the direction of the actors.
+It starred Kentucker Audley and Eleonore Hendricks and focused on the story of a socially inept wannabe stand-up comic who becomes infatuated with a drifter he meets outside of a gas station.
+The film premiered at South by Southwest to positive reviews, commending the film's pared-down naturalism and the direction of the actors.

 The New Yorkers Richard Brody praised the film, saying "Defa exerts delicate control over his incendiary material and evokes emotional terrors with a sympathetic directness; his raw-toned drama is quietly hectic and brutally poignant."